 - i.
 Install a dishwasher that meets or exceeds the ENERGY STAR® program requirements with a refrigerator that meets or exceeds the ENERGY STAR program requirements, or a whole-house fan driven by an electronically commutated motor. - ii.
-Install a home automation energy management system capable of, at a minimum, controlling the appliances and lighting of the dwelling and responding to demand response signals that complies with Section 110.12(a); meets or exceeds the Eligibility Criteria of Version 1.0 of the ENERGY STAR "Program Requirements for Smart home Energy Management Systems"

-(published September 3, 2019) except Sections 4.3A(a-b); includes an Advanced Energy communicates with any qualified Battery Storage System as defined in Joint Appendix JA12, or
+Install a home automation energy management system capable of, at a minimum, controlling the appliances and lighting of the dwelling and responding to demand response signals that complies with Section 110.12(a); meets or exceeds the Eligibility Criteria of Version 1.0 of the ENERGY STAR "Program Requirements for Smart home Energy Management Systems" (published September 3, 2019) except Sections 4.3A(a-b); includes an Advanced Energy Efficiency Thermostat, as defined in JA5.3; controls at least two light fixtures; and communicates with any qualified Battery Storage System as defined in Joint Appendix JA12, or Heat Pump Water Heater Load Shifting System as defined in Joint Appendix JA13; or - iii.
+Install alternative plumbing piping to permit the discharge from the clothes washer and all showers and bathtubs to be used for an irrigation system in compliance with the California Plumbing Code; or - iv.
+Install a rainwater catchment system designed to comply with the California Plumbing Code and that uses rainwater flowing from at least 65 percent of the available roof area.